PatukuruHarshitha/Harshiproject/README.md

 this is life.this is miracle
 <br>
 <p>
-  this is very hirous.may be shold consult doctor
+  this is very hirous.may be should consult doctor
 </p>